-WLP projects utilized resources efficiently, ensuring value for money for the intended primary beneficiaries.
+WLP projects utilized resources efficiently, the programme utilized public finance management system to ensure fiscal discipline, accountability, and value for money to the beneficiary communities.
+The evaluation revealed that all the IPs kept a clear record of expenditure to show financial accountability with the donor and WaterFund closely monitoring financial utilization to ensure benefits to the targeted communities.
 Local expertise was effectively utilized, and the County Government provided most of the technical backstopping.
 However, the programme was not implemented within the design period of six months leading to a long no-cost extension.
+This was attributed to the long government procurement process of IPs, goods, and services, the outbreak of COVID 19 and the ensuing restrictions, contractor unresponsiveness, and financial challenges with some resulting to contract termination, floods among other challenges.